znxftw/rudim/Misc/MagicBitboards.md

 Let's use the following terminology
 - `A` is the big binary representation you see above (the LSB is described in the previous sentence)
-- `B` is the index we represented it as in the line above
+- `B` is the magic index we represented it as in the line above.
+Quick note here, this magic index doesn't have to be exactly as I described, it just has to represent all the bits uniquely and should have a different magic index for every possible combination of blocking pieces.
 - `Sq` is the square marked as `X` in the matrix.

 A magic number is basically a number for `Sq` such that `A * Magic Number = B`, for all one-to-one mappings for `Sq`, `A -> B`